Chart Color Schemes

 Infrastructure

-Clarence Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Clarence Park has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 projects likely to affect this area.
-Notable projects include Tram Grade Separation Projects, Goodwood Oval Sporting Precinct Revitalisation, Carmelite Retirement Living, and River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, with the following list detailing those most relevant.
+No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that are predicted to affect this area.
+Notable projects include Tram Grade Separation Projects, Goodwood Oval Sporting Precinct Revitalisation, Carmelite Retirement Living, and River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.